 Not every Christmas is Turkey and Tinsel.
-This year, we hoped that we could say that the Covid-19 pandemic was over.
-We hoped to be able to meet freely with friends and family and put it all behind us.
-Some of us are busy making plans and buying gifts.
 But for some it is impossible to find jollity in the season to be jolly.
 While everyone around is carolling and raising a glass of good cheer.
 Whilst the lights are twinkling and bells are ringing.
 Whilst mince pies, and stollen, and Christmas pudding and cake are being consumed with gusto, there are many hearts that are hurting.

 Christmas can be a difficult time for those who have lost a loved one, or who are lonely, or struggling with any kind of pain or loss.
 As we look around, everything tells us that it’s not right to be sad at this time of year.
 But the truth is – some of us are.
 And much as we may want to join in the festivities, our heart is really not in it – even if we recognise the significance and underpinning joy of the season.
 It’s almost as though the darkness of the winter evenings invades our very soul.